geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab4_Ex1_Exchange_Online.md

 18. In the list of spam filters, the **Default** filter that you just edited is selected and a summary of the filter is displayed in the right-hand pane.
 Scroll down in the right-hand pane and note how **End-user spam notifications** are disabled.
 Below this option, select **Configure end-user spam notifications**.

-19. In the **edit end-user spam notifications** window, select the **Enable end-user spam notifications** check box, and change the **Send end-user spam notifications every (days)** value to **5**.
+19. In the **edit end-user spam notifications** window, select the **Enable end-user spam notifications** check box, and then change the **Send end-user spam notifications every (days)** value to **5**.

 20. Select **Save**.

 ### Task 10 – Manage Mail Flow Rules

-After analyzing your messaging environment at Adatum Corporation, you realize that you could provide a more efficient and secure environment if you created a set of mail flow rules that identify and take action on messages that are in transit through your Exchange Online organization, as opposed to simply waiting until the messages are delivered to mailboxes before being acted upon by Inbox rules in Outlook and Outlook on the web.
+After Holly reviewed the messaging environment at Adatum Corporation, she realize that she could provide a more efficient and secure environment if she created a set of mail flow rules that identify and take action on messages that are in transit through her Exchange Online organization, as opposed to simply waiting until the messages are delivered to mailboxes before being acted upon by Inbox rules in Outlook and Outlook on the web.

-You have discovered that mail flow rules contain a richer set of conditions, exceptions, and actions, all of which will provide you with the flexibility to implement many types of messaging policies for Adatum.
-You are eager to put this to the test regarding a big issue currently affecting Adatum’s messaging environment, which is users who send extremely large email messages.
-You have decided that your first task will be to create a mail flow rule that restricts email size.
+Holly has discovered that mail flow rules contain a richer set of conditions, exceptions, and actions, all of which will provide her with the flexibility to implement many types of messaging policies for Adatum.
+She is eager to put this to the test regarding a significant issue currently affecting Adatum’s messaging environment - users who send extremely large email messages.
+She has decided that her first task will be to create a mail flow rule that restricts email size.

 1. In the **Exchange Admin Center**, in the left-hand navigation pane, select **mail flow.**